DODO-unique/Pyferno/universal/DynamicPython/chapter3.md

 - don't go smth = exec(smthelse), you'd look dumb with a NoneType
 - answer = eval(smth) gives you legit answer though
 - be careful how and where you use this.
 With great power comes...
+- exec is not a function or an object
+- eval is a object and a function
 ---